slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 2.
 Upload Datasets to Azure Data Lake Storage

-Navigate to the Azure Data Lake Storage Account.
+Navigate to the Azure Data Lake Storage Account (ADLS).
 Under the container `raw`, create two new folders `SDUD` and `FAERS`.

 Upload the SDUD files to the `SDUD` folder, and the FAERS files to the `FAERS` folder.

 ![ADLS](./media/SDUD.png)

 ## Step 3.
-Data Engineering - Process SDUD Data in Azure Databricks
+Data Engineering - Process SDUD Data in Azure Databricks (Persona: Data Engineer)
+First, you will build the retrospective analysis.
+The objective is to process and analyze the SDUD data to identify any drug prescription trends.
+Due to the large size of the datasets, Azure Databricks will be used to handle this big data engineering task.

-1. Launch the Databricks workspace (via Azure portal > Synapse workspace > Workspace web URL)
+1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
+2. Go to `Clusters`.
+Create a cluster with the following variables: (TBD)
+3. Go to `Workspace` > `Users` > your username > `Import`
-2. Go to `Develop`, click the `+`, and click `Import` to select all Spark notebooks from the repository's `/Analytics_Deployment/Synapse-Workspace/Notebooks` folder
+4. Select `Import from file` and select the notebook (.py) from the repository's `/02-DataEngineering/Notebooks` folder

+### 01_SDUD
+1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+3. Run the notebook

 ## Step 4.
+Analytics & Visualization
-Operational Analytics - Prepare SDUD data for operational reporting
+## Step 4.1: Analytics - Prepare SDUD data for operational reporting (Persona: Data Architect)
+The SDUD data is now saved in ADLS.
+The data will be retrieved from the data lake and transformed into a data warehouse object for querying, reporting, and visualization.
+This will also include masking personal health information (PHI/PII) that can only be seen by specific users or groups.

+1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
+2. Go to `Develop`, click `+`, and click `Import` to select all SQL scripts from the repository's `/04-Analytics&Reporting/` folder
+3. Run each of the scripts in the following order:
+    - TBD
+    - TBD

-## Step 4.
-Visualization - SDUD data trends
+## Step 4.2 Visualization - Plot SDUD data trends (Persona: Data Analyst)
+1. Launch the PowerBI embedded workspace (via Azure portal > PowerBI workspace > Workspace web URL)

-## Step 4.
-Data Science & Machine Learning - Process FAERS Data in Azure Databricks & Azure Synapse
+## Step 5.
+Data Science & Machine Learning
+Next, you will build a prospective analysis.
+Based on the drug trends identified from the SDUD data, the objective is to build a machine learning model based on the FAERS data associated with those drugs.
+Again due to the dataset sizes, Azure Databricks will be used to handle this big data engineering task.

-1. Unpack FAERS zip files using synapse pipelines
+## Step 5.1: Unpack FAERS zip files using Synapse Pipelines (Persona: Data Engineer)
 2. Process FAERS data in Databricks

+## Step 5.2: Process FAERS Data in Azure Databrick (Persona: Pro Data Scientist)
+1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
+2. Go to `Clusters`.
+Create a cluster with the following variables: (TBD)
+3. Go to `Workspace` > `Users` > your username > `Import`
+4. Select `Import from file` and select the notebook (.py) from the repository's `/02-DataEngineering/Notebooks` folder

+### 01_SDUD
+1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+3. Run the notebook

 3. Run AML autoML
 5. See if can improve model code-first back in DB
 6. Deploy model in using AML